amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 For this example to work, the following prerequisites must be satisfied:

 - You have administrative access to an Azure subscription.
-- An Azure Key Vault named `eshopkv` already exists that holds a secret named `redisPassword` containing the password for the Redis cache.
+- An Azure Key Vault named `eshopkv` already exists that holds a secret named `redisPassword` containing the password for connecting to the Redis server.
 - A service principal has been created.
 A service principal is an identity that can be used by applications to authenticate against certain Azure services.
-A service principal can be setup with a X509 certificate.
+The service principal uses an X509 certificate.
 The application uses this certificate as a credential to authenticate itself.
-- The X509 certificate for this service principal (containing both the public and private key) has been downloaded and available as a `.pfx` file on our local filesystem.
+- The X509 certificate for this service principal (containing both the public and private key) has been downloaded and is available as a `.pfx` file on the local filesystem.

 Check out the [Dapr Azure Key Vault secret store documentation](https://docs.dapr.io/operations/components/setup-secret-store/supported-secret-stores/azure-keyvault/) for instructions on how to set this up.